olohmann/azure-hands-on-labs/labs/06_cicd_azure_devops/cicd_azure_devops.md

 A good approach to solving this problem is called [Infrastructure as Code (IaC)](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-infrastructure-as-code).
 In that approach, changes to an environment are always performed through scripts and templates that are version controlled and require no human interaction other than passing in some parameters.
 Implementing IaC is much easier for cloud environments than for traditional environments because **everything** (including all networking) in the cloud is *software-defined*, meaning that everything can be configured through an API.
 For Azure, that API is called Azure Resource Manager (ARM) and with [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates) we can easily create our two environments in exactly the same way.

 Well... "easily" in this case refers to the fact that our templates are already predefined for the exact needs of our application.
 Creating such templates can of course become complex.
-If you are interested in how these templates like this (and other IaC technologies) work: This will be the topic of an upcoming lab.
+If you are interested in how these templates (and other IaC technologies) work: This will be the topic of an upcoming lab.
 For now, we will simply be using the template.

 1. In the cloud shell, type:
     ```sh